lisp-wg/wg-charter/charter.md

 - Privacy and Security: The WG will work on EID anonymity, VPN segmentation leveraging on the Instance ID, and traffic anonymization.
 The reuse of existing mechanisms will be prioritized.

 - LISP Applicability: LISP has proved to be a very flexible protocol that can be used in various use-cases not considered during its design phase.
 [RFC7215], while remaining a good source of information, covers one single use case, which is no longer the main LISP application scenario.
-The LISP WG will document LISP deployments for the most recent and relevant use-cases, as an update to [RFC7215].
+The LISP WG will document LISP deployments for most recent and relevant use-cases, so as to update and complement [RFC7215] as needed.

 ## Proposed Charter: Tentative Milestones